Minhtoi20xxx/LF-Launcher/README.md

-# LF-Launcher
-LF Launcher is a Minecraft launcher for mobile and multiple platforms, giving you full control over worlds, settings, and mods with a simple and modern interface.
+# LF Launcher is a Minecraft launcher made for Android devices only.
+Created by developer Mod2090 in Vietnam, it gives you full control over worlds, settings, and add-ons with a simple and modern interface.
+Windows is not supported.